pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides/slides.md

 # The Pulumi Product Landscape

-* **Pulumi IaC:** Infrastructure as code, any language, any cloud, open source
+- **Pulumi IaC:** Infrastructure as code, any language, any cloud, open source
-* **Pulumi PaC:** Author compliance and security controls in NodeJS or Python, works against any Pulumi program, open-source
+- **Pulumi PaC:** Author compliance and security controls in NodeJS or Python, works against any Pulumi program, open-source
-* **Pulumi ESC (environments, secrets, config):** Compose environments of static config, static and dynamic secrets, pass to Pulumi programs or CLI commands
+- **Pulumi ESC (environments, secrets, config):** Compose environments of static config, static and dynamic secrets, pass to Pulumi programs or CLI commands
-* **Pulumi Cloud:** Pulumi's revenue-generating SaaS product
+- **Pulumi Cloud:** Pulumi's managed SaaS product

 ---